LasseStiefel/Anchor-Winch-Remote/README.md

 The Battery can be caharged via a USB-C connecter which connects to the esp on the 5V pin.

 To indicate if the battery is charging, GPIO 10 is connected to the 5V pin and ground to which a 10k resistor leads.
-This way, if we read HIGH on GPIO 10, we know that the state is charging and we can disable the buttons to avoid accidental whinch operations.
+This way, if we read HIGH on GPIO 10, we know that the state is charging and we can disable the buttons to avoid accidental winch operations.

 <img src="assets/diagrams & manuals/Remote-schematic.jpg" width="600">
 <img src="assets/images/remote_inside.jpg" width="300">

 **Switches**

 The switches are simply connected to GPIO 2 & 3 and grounded with 10k resistors.
-One is used for up and one for down.
+One is used for up and one for down (shown in the schematic above).

 **Chain length Indication**